An Accretion-Disc Model for the Algol-Type Eclipsing Binary System AV Del: Assumptions

 \section{Assumptions}

-In this paper, we consider \emph{B}, \emph{V}, \emph{R} and \emph{I} filters observations of Mader et al. (2005).
-The latest version of WD code is applied to solve the light and radial-velocity curves.
-After obtaining the absolute parameters of the components, we used the SHELLSPEC code to derive the parameters of the disc.
+The paper considered \emph{B}, \emph{V}, \emph{R} and \emph{I} filter observations of Mader et al. (2005).
+The latest version of WD code was applied to solve the light and radial-velocity curves.
+After obtaining the absolute parameters of the components, the SHELLSPEC code was used to derive the parameters of the disc.
 Throughout this paper, the subscripts 1 and 2 refer to the primary (hotter) and the secondary (cooler) components, respectively.

-During using WD code, for both components of the system, we used bolometric linear, logarithmic and square root law for the limb darkening and the best result was obtained for bolometric logarithmic limb darkening law of Klinlesmith \& Sobieski (1970) with the following form:
+In the process of using WD code, for both components of the system, bolometric linear, logarithmic and square root laws for the limb darkening were used and the optimal results were obtained for bolometric logarithmic limb darkening law of Klinlesmith \& Sobieski (1970) as follows:

-where the limb darkening coefficients \emph{x} and \emph{y} for both components were fixed to their theoretical values, interpolated using Van Hamme's (1993) formula which are tabulated in Table 1.
+where the limb darkening coefficients \emph{x} and \emph{y} for both components were fixed to their theoretical values, interpolated using Van Hamme's (1993) formula which are depicted in Table 1.

-The gravity darkening exponent from Lucy (1967) and the bolometric albedos from Rucinski (2001) were chosen for convective envelopes (g=0.32, $A=0.5$), which are in good agreement with the final surface temperature.
+The gravity darkening exponent from Lucy (1967) and the bolometric albedos from Rucinski (2001) were chosen for convective envelopes (g=0.32, $A=0.5$), which are in line with the final surface temperatures.
 In order to reduce the number of the free parameters, these parameters were kept constant during all iterations.
-Also, it is assumed that this binary system has zero orbital eccentricity ($e = 0.0$) and that its rotational and orbital spins are synchronous ($F_1 = F_2 = 1.0$).
-Also, black body radiation models are employed, and we assume that there is no third light ($l_3=0.0$) for the system.
+It was assumed that the binary system has zero orbital eccentricity ($e = 0.0$) and its rotational and orbital spins are synchronous ($F_1 = F_2 = 1.0$).
+Also, the black body radiation models and the stellar atmosphere formulation for local emission on the primary and secondary stars were used, and the optimal results were obtained for the black body radiation models.
+Initially, solutions were obtained assuming $l_3\neq0.0$, but this assumption never resulted in satisfactory fits to the observations.

 Mader et al. (2005) calculated a linear ephemeris: